luraess/geo-hpc-course/README.md

 19. The script [/scripts/hello_mpi.jl](/scripts/hello_mpi.jl) shows a "Hello World" example implementing [MPI.jl].
 Use this script to test your [MPI.jl] install (see the [Running Julia MPI](#running-julia-mpi) section for more infos on installing and running Julia MPI).
 20. Discover a concise MPI 1D heat diffusion example [/scripts/heat_1D_mpi.jl](/scripts/heat_1D_mpi.jl).
 Learn about the minimal requirements to initialise a Cartesian MPI topology and how to code the boundary update functions (here using blocking messages).
 Use the [/scripts/vizme1D_mpi.jl](/scripts/vizme1D_mpi.jl) script to visualise the results (each MPI process saving it's local output).
 21. **TODO** Yay, you have your MPI 1D Julia script running!
 Finalise the MPI 2D heat diffusion script [/scripts/heat_2D_mpi_tmp.jl](/scripts/heat_2D_mpi_tmp.jl) to solve the 2D diffusion equation using MPI.
 Use the [/scripts/vizme2D_mpi.jl](/scripts/vizme2D_mpi.jl) script to visualise the results (each MPI process saving it's local output).
 22. Now that you demystified distributed memory parallelisation, see how using [ImplicitGlobalGrid.jl] along with [ParallelStencil.jl] leads to concise and efficient distributed memory parallelisation on multiple _XPUs_ in 2D [/scripts/heat_2D_multixpu.jl](/scripts/heat_2D_multixpu.jl).
-Also, take a closer look at the "hide communication" feature.
+Also, take a closer look at the [@hide_communication](https://github.com/luraess/geo-hpc-course/blob/0a722ac5f6da47779dfceadfec79b92c95e9e40e/scripts/heat_2D_multixpu.jl#L61) feature.
+Further infos can be found [here](https://github.com/omlins/ParallelStencil.jl#seamless-interoperability-with-communication-packages-and-hiding-communication).
-23. **TODO** Instrument the 2D shallow ice code sia_2D_xpu.jl (14.) to enable distributed memory parallelisation using [ImplicitGlobalGrid.jl] along with [ParallelStencil.jl]. _Use [/solutions/sia_2D_xpu.jl](/solutions/sia_2D_xpu.jl) for a quick start._
+23. **TODO** Instrument the 2D shallow ice code sia_2D_xpu.jl (task 14.) to enable distributed memory parallelisation using [ImplicitGlobalGrid.jl] along with [ParallelStencil.jl]. _Use [/solutions/sia_2D_xpu.jl](/solutions/sia_2D_xpu.jl) for a quick start, and [/solutions/sia_2D_multixpu.jl](/solutions/sia_2D_multixpu.jl) for a solution._
 24. Yay, you made it - you demystified running Julia codes in parallel on multi-XPU :-) Q&A.